Searching for blue in the dark: 21-cm intensity mapping during the dark ages

 \section{21-cm intensity mapping during the dark ages}

 In this section we describe the main observable of interest: the intensity mapping signal of 21-cm neutral hydrogen.
 We provide a brief review of key concepts for 21-cm LIM from the dark ages, before the formation of the first stars, which occurs around $z\sim 30$ in $\Lambda$CDM. \footnote{We note that enhancements of small-scale structure should lead to advanced star formation.
-Studying the onset of cosmic dawn is beyond the scope of this work, and we use $z=30$ as a convenient reference redshift for our forecasts.} For more details, we refer the reader to Refs.~\cite{Madau1996,Zaldarriaga2003,Pritchard2008,Pritchard2010,Furlanetto2019} for 21-cm LIM, Refs.~\cite{Loeb2003,Furlanetto2006,Lewis2007,Furlanetto2009,Pritchard2011, Iliev_2002} for specific application to the dark ages, and Refs.~\cite{Kovetz2017,Bernal2022} for recent reviews on LIM.
+Studying the onset of cosmic dawn is beyond the scope of this work, and we use $z=30$ as a convenient reference redshift for our forecasts.
+We assume no Lyman-$\alpha$ coupling throughout the entire dark ages, including $z=30$.} For more details, we refer the reader to Refs.~\cite{Madau1996,Zaldarriaga_2004,Pritchard2008,Pritchard2010,Furlanetto2019} for 21-cm LIM, Refs.~\cite{Loeb2003,Furlanetto2006,Lewis2007,Furlanetto2009,Pritchard2011, Iliev_2002} for specific application to the dark ages, and Refs.~\cite{Kovetz2017,Bernal2022} for recent reviews on LIM.

 Post recombination, the Universe is filled with neutral hydrogen gas clouds.
 The CMB photons act as a backlight, scattering on neutral hydrogen atoms and exciting the 21-cm hyperfine transition between the singlet and the triplet state.
 During the dark ages, the temperature of the gas is lower than that of the CMB, and there is a net absorption of CMB photons of wavelength $\lambda_{21} \approx 21\, {\rm cm}$ with corresponding frequency $\nu_{21} \approx 1420 \, {\rm MHz}$.
 The remaining CMB photons at the transition frequency are redshifted as the Universe expands.
 Therefore, observing a deficit of CMB photons at a given frequency identifies a unique redshift slice for the absorption process, thereby enabling tomographic analyses.